sky-shift/skyshift/docs/source/cli/users.rst

 **Options:**

-- ``-inv, --invite``: The invite to registering to SkyFlow.
+- ``-inv, --invite``: The invite to registering to SkyShift.
 It should be sent by administrators and contains predefined roles.
 - ``--email``: Email address for this account.

 **Example:**